SadequrRahman/air_quality_monitor_iot/README.md

 # Description
-Details of the project will add later.
+Details of the project will be added later.